peterjflynn/Ant_Associated_Viral_Metagenomics/README.md

 cat(" The observed m2 is ", m2.obs, "\n", "P-value = ", P.value, " based on ", N.perm," permutations.")

 ```
+The result for this PACo analysis:  *The observed m2 is  3693890.
+P-value =  0.036  based on  1000000  permutations*

 #14.
 JANE (in picture format )

 15. To test if specific ecological traits of the ant host species are structuring the phylogeny of CRESS viruses, I used Bayesian tip-association significance testing (BaTS).
 The output for these files are in the file called **BaTS_output.txt** in the Phylogenetics_data folder.